This Girl Just Wants See Harrison Ford…

 Girls Just Wanna Have Fun Official Trailer #1 – Sarah Jessica Parker Movie (1985), Movieclips Trailer Vault and photos © New World Pictures

 So what was all the fuss about?
 Parker plays schoolgirl Janey who moves to Chicago with her family.
-She’s excited about moving there as her favourite show, Dance TV is based there.
+Her dad (Ed Lauter) is superstrict, mum is just mumsy and kid brother is annoying.
+She’s excited about moving there as her favourite TV show, Dance TV is based there.
 She’s not so happy about moving to a new Catholic school.
-There she makes firm friends with another Dance TV fan, Lynne (Helen Hunt).
+There she instantly makes firm friends with another Dance TV fan, Lynne (Helen Hunt).

 Back to the review, Janey and Jeff dance in a lot of – and I mean too many – montages, eventually snog – yes, getting more than a tad contrived here – and Natalie seeks revenge and…the dance finals are coming up.
 So by now, you will be in one of two camps, those who loved this movie and are gunning at me for being more a wee bit on the sarcastic side.
 Or you like everything Sarah Jessica Parker does and think of her as a goddess, icon and an amazing actress.

 The rest of you will be wondering why I made such a fuss, especially with a bloody good Harrison Ford movie being the alternative – especially as I was old enough to see the film – like my darlin’ husband thought.
 But then, in my defence, I was a girl of 16 and sadly didn’t know who Ford was, let alone anything about the Star Wars trilogy.